Selective deficiency of IgA

 Genetic counseling may be of value to prospective parents with a family history of selective IgA deficiency.

 Ballow M. Primary immunodeficiency diseases.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 258.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 258.

 Learn more about Selective deficiency of IgA